Food Safety Program

 Funding Notifications & Contracts

-If the project is approved, IAF will inform the applicant of the details of the decision and any associated terms and conditions by email within 4 weeks of a submitted workplan.
+If the project is approved, IAF will inform the applicant of the details of the decision and any associated terms and conditions by email within four weeks of a submitted workplan.
 To speed up the process, IAF will do our best to provide your details as quickly as possible, generally within 10 business days.

 Funding is application and project-specific and must be used for the approved project and related expenses.
 Funds are non-transferable.
 Retroactive costs will not be considered.